yet-another-tool/obsidian-findoc/README.md

 <h2>Yet Another Tool - Fin Doc</h2>

-<p>Obsidian plugin to read and edit a CSV file, then use it as a data source to generate charts.</p>
+<p>Obsidian.md plugin to read and edit a CSV file, then use it as a data source to generate charts.</p>
 <p>I invite you to create PR and Issues with ideas, improvements and etc.</p>

 <p align="center">